Kia Carnival: Fourth generation (KA4; 2020)

-The fourth generation Carnival debuted in June 2020.
-Using Hyundai-Kia's new mid-size platform, the fourth-generation Carnival's length grows by 40 mm and the wheelbase has been extended by 30 mm.
+The fourth-generation Carnival debuted in June 2020.
+Using Hyundai-Kia's new mid-size platform, the fourth-generation Carnival's length has grown by 40 mm and the wheelbase has been extended by 30 mm.
 Sales in South Korea began in September 2020.

+Facelift

+The Carnival facelift was revealed on 27 October 2023 for the 2025 model year.
+Changes include new front and rear fascias as part of the brand's Opposites United design language, redesigned headlights and taillights, the deletion of the visible handle for the tailgate release, a revamped interior with an updated centre console and new switchgear, new interior features and the inclusion of a hybrid powertrain.